xdata-skylark/libskylark/python-skylark/doc/source/quick_start.rst

     vagrant up
     vagrant ssh

-to get a virtual machine (VM) with all the dependencies for Skylark in place.
+to get a virtual machine (VM) with libSkylark and all its dependencies.
-Then he/she can just ``ssh`` into this VM and follow the standard instructions (see :ref:`build-libskylark-label`) for fetching, building and installing libSkylark alone and quickly start using it.
+If you want to customize the installed libSkylark follow the instructions (see :ref:`build-libskylark-label`) for building and installing libSkylark.

 The vagrant box can be stopped by issuing ``vagrant halt``.